-Source 2 An aerial photograph of the Nerang River entrance, 1985, at the beginning of the construction of the Gold Coast Seaway.
+Source 2 An aerial photograph of the Nerang River entrance, 1985, at the beginning of the construction of the Gold Coast Seaway

 - Step 1 Look closely at the outline map you have been given to see if you can recognise some of the features around you.
 Orient your map by turning it around so that it is facing the right way. - Step 2 Decide on the focus of your fieldwork.
 If you are studying the ways in which people have managed a coastal landscape, for example, you will mark on your map features such as training walls and a sand collection jetty. - Step 3 Label the features that you recognise.
 Keep your writing neat and level across the page. - Step 4 Look around the area you are studying in your fieldwork and find other examples of ways in which people have managed the coast.
 Locate and label these on your sketch map.
 You may find it best to shade large areas, such as the training walls, and to add a legend to show the shading and any other symbols you use. - Step 5 Add carefully labelled arrows to show examples of movement.
 For example, in the sketch map of the Gold Coast Seaway (Source 4), an arrow shows the direction in which sand is moving.
 Other examples may include the movement of people, cars and water. - Step 6 Add any examples you can find of change over time.
 A build-up of sand on one side of a groyne, for example, shows that sand is moving along a beach.
-A collapsed stack or a pile of rocks at the base of a cliff is evidence of erosion.